CHÂTEAU MARGAUX 1996

 Falstaff

-Fleshy ruby; beautiful, playful nose, some leather, very compact; very elegant on the palate, slightly mineral, fine and balanced, firm pressure in the finish.
+Fleshy ruby; beautiful, playful nose, some leather, very compact; on the palate very elegant, somewhat mineral, fine and balanced, firm pressure in the finale.

 Read more